evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive/_index.md

 ### Steering

 Dynamic steering is standard on the BMW i5 M60 xDrive.
 Dynamic steering varies the steering ratio as a function of driving speed.
-In addition,  rear-wheel steering is standard.
+In addition,  rear-wheel steering is optional.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes